tazwaryayyyy/ProxyME/README.md

 What I took from this is that scope granularity and real time UX pull in opposite directions.
 You want one token per atomic action for security.
 You want zero added latency for usability.
 In a meeting context, two scopes per chunk is roughly the ceiling before it starts feeling broken.
 Beyond that you need to either batch the fetches or accept that your product stops working in the environment it was built for.

-**Where CIBA and RAR actually got difficult**
+**Where CIBA actually got difficult**

 I was most excited about the CIBA flow and also most surprised by where it broke.
-The basic idea works: detect a sensitive topic, call /bc-authorize with a Rich Authorization Request payload, send a Guardian push to the user's phone, wait for approval, release the response.
+The basic idea works: detect a sensitive topic, call /bc-authorize with a binding_message, send a Guardian push to the user's phone, wait for approval, release the response.
 Cryptographically clean, genuinely out of band.

-The first problem was the authorization_details character limit.
-Auth0 does not document this clearly.
-I was passing the full proposed response text as part of the RAR payload, sometimes 200 characters or more, along with topic metadata.
-On longer responses, /bc-authorize returned 200 but the Guardian notification came through truncated.
-The user would see something like "AI wants to say: 'Our enterprise pricing is customi...'" with no way to see the rest.
+The first problem was the binding_message character limit.
+Auth0 limits this to 64 characters.
+I was passing longer context that got truncated.
+The user would see something like "Proxy Me: pricing: Our enterprise pricing is customi..." with no way to see the rest.
 That is not a meaningful approval.

-I capped the RAR payload at 80 characters and showed the complete proposed response in the overlay card instead.
+I capped the binding_message at 64 characters (format: "Proxy Me: {topic}: {preview}") and showed the complete proposed response in the overlay card instead.
 The Guardian notification becomes the authorization trigger rather than the full context.
-It works, but it is a tradeoff I did not want to make.
+It works within the constraint.

 The second problem was task management inside the WebSocket handler.
 My first version awaited the CIBA result synchronously, which blocked the entire handler while waiting for a phone approval that might take 20 seconds.
 New transcript chunks piled up unprocessed.
 Switching to asyncio.create_task() for every incoming transcript fixed it.
 Each chunk processes independently and approvals resolve in their own task.
 Auth0's CIBA documentation assumes HTTP request response flows, so this pattern is not covered anywhere I could find.